creativetechnologylab/generative-ai-workshop/slides/slides.md

 ---
 # How a GAN Learns

-We want our detective to be smart, so the criminal is forced to become really good at creating fake paintings.
-We want our criminal to be smart, so that it's fakes are actually convincing.
+* The Criminal "wins" a round of the game if it fools the Detective with its fakes.
+* The Detective "wins" a round of the game if it spots the fakes.
+* The loser then goes away and tries to improve their _strategy_.
+The game is repeated for several rounds.
+* Hopefully, with enough time, the Criminal learns to create masterpieces that the Detective can't tell apart from the real thing.
+* This is called **convergence.** (but a GAN won't always converge!)

 ---
+# How a GAN Learns

+We want our Detective to become smarter as time goes on, so the Criminal is forced to become really good at creating fake paintings.
+We want our Criminal to become smarter as time goes on, so that its fakes are actually convincing.

+Ideally, both the Criminal and the Detective grow smarter at around the same pace as the game progresses, otherwise...

+---
 # GAN Challenges

-If we have a detective that is far too ahead of the criminal, or a criminal who is far too ahead of the detective, this leads to a scenario called **convergence failure.**
+If we have a Detective that is far too ahead of the Criminal, or a Criminal who is far too ahead of the Detective, this can lead to a scenario called **convergence failure.**

-If the criminal becomes very good at creating just _one type_ of fake painting, we call this **mode collapse**.
+If our Criminal becomes very good at creating just _one type_ of fake painting, we call this **mode collapse**.

 ---
 # Mode Collapse